AMSP-04/NETN-MRM/NETN-MRM.md

 autonumber off

 -->
-Division into physical entity objects:
+The division into physical entity objects:
 1. If not reusing an existing object in the federation, the federate registers a physical entity in the federation as a corresponding `NETN-Physical` leaf class.
 Otherwise, acquire modelling responsibilities of the object to be reused as a representation for the physical entity.
 2. The federate updates the physical entity object with appropriate initial attribute values.
 3. The `SourceUnit` attribute of the registered physical entity is updated to reference the `SourceAggregateUnit`.